freezedev/udefine/README.md

 If that's not the case it will call the module on the namespace provided through `udefine.globals[dependencyName]`.

 udefine is not and does not replace a module loader.
-It is primarily for developers who want their library to target AMD modules, CommonJS modules and/or the classic way of binding object to the global window object.
+It is primarily intended for developers who want their library to target AMD modules, CommonJS modules and/or the classic way of binding object to the global window object.